Frequently Asked Questions

 • Industry trend analysis

-AI enablement focuses on people, adoption focuses on behavior, implementation focuses on technology.
-Implementation is deploying AI tools and systems.
-Adoption is getting people to actually use those tools consistently.
+Implementation is deploying AI tools.
+Adoption is getting people to use them consistently.
 Enablement is building the organizational capability—skills, mindset, processes—that makes adoption stick and scale.
-Most companies focus on implementation (buying tools) while ignoring enablement (building capability), which is why 74% struggle to scale AI value (BCG).
+Most companies focus on buying tools while ignoring the capability to use them, which is why adoption stalls.

-An AI Champion is an internal employee who becomes your organization's AI expert and ongoing advocate.
-Champions identify new AI use cases across departments, train colleagues on effective AI usage, troubleshoot problems, and drive continued adoption after formal training ends.
-Every Kiingo bootcamp develops 1-3 AI Champions who become the hub of your organization's AI capability.
-Champions receive ongoing support through monthly AI Champions Groups where they learn from other companies, stress-test ideas, and stay current on emerging AI capabilities.
+An AI Champion is an internal employee who becomes your organization's AI expert.
+They identify new use cases across departments, train colleagues, troubleshoot problems, and drive adoption after formal training ends.
+Every Kiingo bootcamp develops 1-3 Champions who become the hub of your AI capability.
+They receive ongoing support through monthly peer groups where they learn from other companies and stay current on emerging capabilities.

 Phase I: LLMs for Efficiency